 What to expect

-Lessons will be held Monday through Friday; I will come to your home or host pool each day at our scheduled time.
-Lessons typically last anywhere from 6 to 8 weeks.
-I will ask you a questionnaire each day about your child's health and have you sign the questionnaire and ensure I am updated on all medical and health concerns for the day.
+Lessons will be held Monday through Friday; you will travel to my pool, a private location in Killeen, Texas or I will come to your home or host pool each day at our scheduled time.
+Lessons last from 6 to 8 weeks.
+I will ask you a questionnaire each day about your child's health and have you sign the questionnaire to ensure I am updated on all medical and health concerns for the day.
 The lessons will be 10 minutes long 5 days a week.
 I would ask that a parent or guardian is present during the entire lesson as it is only 10 minutes.

 Swim Instructor Image